One-to-One Mentorship in Allegorical Abstractionism

 Full Program

-Paid in advance for the full 8-module program.
-This is the most complete and economical option.
+Paid in advance for the full 6-module program.
+This is the most complete option and the one that offers the best overall value.

-This structure is designed so that the full program offers the best value, while also allowing more flexible options for those who prefer a slower or more gradual commitment.
+This pricing structure is designed so that the full program offers the strongest overall value, while still allowing a more flexible entry point for artists who may prefer a more gradual start.

 If you feel that this approach resonates with your work, you are welcome to get in touch.